 Evolution by natural selection is a fantastically exciting topic area.
 It offers enormous opportunities to think, debate and reconsider current thinking.
 Students will enter your classroom with a range of different experiences and ideas about evolution.
 Some will be vehemently opposed to accepting the theory of evolution by natural selection, citing the reason that “it is just a theory“.

 However, try to move away from general debate and focus on the evidence.
 Students should be provided with the opportunity to see for themselves why science accepts the ideas outlined by Darwin, comparing DNA sequences can help.

 When teaching evolution, it can be helpful to distinguish between (i) evolution i.e. change in populations and species over time and (ii) natural selection, the mechanism behind evolution.
-This excellent clip from the Tree of Life project created by the Wellcome trust is well worth a visit as is this video which provides a fantastic example of natural selection in action.
+This excellent OneZoom tree of life explorer is well worth a visit as is this video which provides a fantastic example of natural selection in action.
 Where possible explain evolution with reference to an actual example.
 Evolution by natural selection really involves three key ideas: